Associate Professor of Biomedical Engineering and Biostatistics at Johns Hopkins University

 Awards

-She was selected for the Teaching in the Health Sciences Young Investigator Award and the COPSS Emerging Leader Award from the American Statistical Association (ASA), arguably the statistical profession’s most prestigious award for early career leaders in Statistics and Data Science.
-Most recently, she was awarded the Myrto Lefkopoulou Distinguished Lectureship in 2023 from the Harvard T. H. Chan School of Public Health and was elected as an ASA Fellow in 2025.
+Selected awards include the Teaching in the Health Sciences Young Investigator Award, the Myrto Lefkopoulou Distinguished Lectureship, and the COPSS Emerging Leader Award from the American Statistical Association (ASA), arguably the statistical profession’s most prestigious award for early career leaders in Statistics and Data Science.
+Most recently, she was elected as an ASA Fellow in 2025 and an AIMBE Fellow in 2026.

 Github contributions last year